PAMinerva/LearnVulkan/README.md

 - Clone this repository using the command ```git clone https://github.com/PAMinerva/LearnVulkan```.
 - Navigate to the "samples" directory, where you will find a folder for each sample.
 - Open the project of a sample by opening the corresponding folder with Visual Studio Code.
-- Open a source file in VS Code, for example Main.cpp.
+- Open a source file in VS Code, for example src/Main.cpp.
 - Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to compile the sample.
 - Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> to run the sample.
 - Press <kbd>F5</kbd> to debug the sample.